api2doc/onbon.y2.api/README.md

         .strikeout()
         .underline();

+// section2
-area.addContent("We are happy to announce that Y2 Java library has released.")
+area.addTextSection("We are happy to announce that Y2 Java library has released.")
     .fgColor(Color.black)
     .bgColor(Color.white)
     .stayTime(15)